 When I began taking epsom salt baths and supplementing with magnesium, I felt more relaxed within 30 minutes and had the best sleep I’d had in years.

 The type of magnesium that you take does matter!
 Magnesium oxide, typically found in stores, is likely to pass through your system or even cause diarrhea.
-The most well-absorbed types are magnesium taurate, magnesium citrate (contained in Alcohol Support), and magnesium gluconate (contained in Legion Triumph).
+The most well-absorbed types are magnesium taurate, magnesium citrate (contained in Calm Support), and magnesium gluconate (contained in Legion Triumph).
 I highly recommend taking extra magnesium.

 Experts used to advise people to take magnesium with calcium, but recent research has indicated that calcium supplementation poses cardiovascular risks. (source)